-- Finally, it’s probably no surprise to you that the people you associate with can play a role in your habits and behaviors.
-The best way to use this cue is to surround yourself with people who have the habits you want to have yourself.
+- Finally, it’s probably no surprise that the people you associate with can play a role in your habits and behaviors.
+The best way to use this cue is to surround yourself with people with the habits you want to have.

-If the people around you are successful and productive, you’re likely to end up the same way as well.
+If the people around you are successful and productive, you’re likely to end up the same way.

 Notes: Kicking a bad habit is hard because you develop a craving for the reward at the end of the habit loop.
-The golden rule of changing any habit is don’t resist craving but to redirect it.
+The golden rule of changing any habit is not resisting craving but redirecting it.
 Keep the same cues and rewards that change the routine due to that craving.

 3. Focus on the cue and reward

 - If the feeling of a great pump isn’t enough of a reward for you, have a healthy and delicious meal after your workout.
-When it comes to negative habits like smoking, eating unhealthy foods, or making bad decisions identify the cue and remove it.
-If a certain group of people negatively influences you, you need to cut them out.
+When it comes to negative habits like smoking, eating unhealthy foods, or making bad decisions, identify the cue and remove it.
+If a certain group of people negatively influences you, you must cut them out.
 For many heavy drinkers, staying away from their old drinking buddies has helped them stay sober.